 Group Finance Director

-The Group Finance Director is responsible for overseeing all financial arrangements of the University.
+The Group Finance Director is responsible for financial strategy and overseeing all financial arrangements of the University.

-The Chairs of the Faculty Boards and the Chair of the Board of Graduate Studies support senior managers of the University.
-They are part-time elected positions with no specific limit on their term of office but a three year period for the Faculty Chairs is considered the norm.
+The Chairs of the Faculty Boards support senior managers of the University.
+They are part-time elected positions and the appointment is made annually for a period of up to three years.
 The exception to this is the Board of the Faculty of Medicine where the Dean of the Warwick Medical School is an ex officio member and Chair of the Faculty Board.
-They each chair their respective Boards and are the representatives of the Boards on various University committees:
+They each chair their respective Faculty Boards and are the representatives of the Faculties on various University committees: